paluh/purescript-jaws/README.md

   ```

 It is used to aggregate validation steps into final records containing only valid values or valid values and invalid ones wrapped in `Either`.
 Single step ads single field to the result.

-On top of it there is `TrackedValidation`.
-When validation step succeeds it builds two versions of result - valid (without any `Either` wrapping) and possibly invalid value (I mean value wrapped in `Right`), so if validation fails in next steps it is easy to build error value.
-When validation fails it returns just version which represents errors (as there is no more valid value to pass ;-)):
+On top of it there is `TrackedValidation` type synonym.
+It builds result as follows:

+  - record with just valid values (without any `Either` wrapping)
+  - possibly invalid value (I mean value wrapped in `Right`), so if validation fails in next steps it is easy to build final error representation
+  - when validation fails it returns just version which represents errors (as there is no more valid value to pass ;-)):

   type TrackedValidation tok i i' v v' =
     Validation